The Survivor’s Benefit Program for New York State Management / Confidential Employees

 110 State Street

-Your Social Security number and your current State employer should be included on any correspondence.
+Include your NYSLRS ID (or the last four digits of your Social Security number if you are not a NYSLRS member) and your current State employer on any correspondence.

 This publication provides a general summary of membership benefits, rights and responsibilities, and is not a substitute for any New York State or federal law.
 For specific information about your benefits, please contact us.